bitsofcotton/ddpmopt/README.md

 However, this isn't unveil deep structure they behaves to be operatable in the picture set by itself.
 So we need to do bitsofcotton/isolate and match to known algorithms with the handle parameters we want to operate.

-Also, decomposing masp, we want to backport bitsofcotton/specific result as a specific value prediction they project meanings, however our machine is too slow to calculate also this beats with whole pixel prediction on speed, so we can do bitsofcotton/masp '-' command generated specific values for seed of the predictors as ddpmopt w command.
+Also, decomposing masp, we want to backport bitsofcotton/specific result as a specific value prediction they project meanings, however this beats with whole pixel prediction on speed, so we can do bitsofcotton/masp '-' command generated specific values as a input of ddpmopt w command they causes 2 of the input graphics abstraction layers mixed prediction but they should be stable with the hypothesis we made (however, we might need stacked layers to predict as PP3 or so).
-In fact, we should align P01 predictors so to predict with w command.
-We don't use them because of the speed of our machine avoids them from input picture size reason.

 # Usage:
     # copy color structure